rchain/rchain/docker/node/README.md

 ```

 ### Sending Metrics to Promethus Pushgateway Using Curl
+You can use any http client library to send data.
+Push gateway is collected via Prometheus Server
+Where 127.0.0.1:9091 is socket of your Prometheus Pushgateway
 ```
-# You can use any http client library to send data.
-Push gateway is collected via Prometheus
-# Where 127.0.0.1:9091 is socket of your Prometheus Pushgateway
 echo "some_metric 10" | curl --data-binary @- http://127.0.0.1:9091/metrics/job/job1
 echo "some_metric_2 30" | curl --data-binary @- http://127.0.0.1:9091/metrics/job/job2
 curl http://127.0.0.1:9091/metrics